Engineering and Science Magazine Feeds

 • by Thomas Macaulay

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-Coming soon: our 10 Things That Matter in AI Right Now For years, MIT Technology Review’s newsroom has been ahead of the curve, tracking the developments in AI that matter and…
+Introducing: 10 Things That Matter in AI Right Now What actually matters in AI right now?
+It’s getting harder to tell amid the constant launches, hype, and warnings.
+To cut through…

 New Scientist